 - Conscience and cost: Many individuals choose to pay more for the betterment of the environment, and metal roofing is one way to decrease the negative effects of dark roofing and energy overuse.

 - Waste not, want not: Metal roofing cuts down on waste in landfills because it is most often installed over the existing roofing, eliminating the need to dispose of the traditional tar-laden shingles.

 Replacing or repairing a roof in warm climates will probably always be a hot job for the people doing the work, but metal roofing has some pretty cool payoffs.
-Check out the resources on the next page to find out more.
+Check out the resources below to find out more.

 - California Energy Commission, Consumer Energy Center.
 "Frequently Asked Questions about Cool Roofs."
 2011.
 (Jan.
 7, 2011)http://www.consumerenergycenter.org/coolroof/faq.html

 - Cool Roof Rating Council.
 "What's So Cool About Cool Roofs?"
 McGraw-Hill Construction Continuing Education Center.
 March 2009.
 (Jan.
 7, 2011)http://continuingeducation.construction.com/article.php?L=68&C=488&P=1

 - Distinguished Contracting Group.
 "Metal Roofing."
 2008.
 (Jan.
 5, 2011)http://www.dcgflorida.com/roofing-basics.html

 - Encyclopaedia Britannica.
 "Roof."
 Encyclopaedia Britannica Online.
 2011.
 (Jan.
 2, 2011)http://www.britannica.com/EBchecked/topic/509178/roof